SacRT MISSION

 SacRT System Profile

-The Sacramento Regional Transit District (SacRT) is the 2021 national APTA Outstanding Public Transportation System of the Year award recipient for accomplishment and innovations in public transportation, the 2021 and 2020 national APTA Rail Safety Gold Award recipient for its multi-faceted and innovative approach to reducing crime and fare evasion, and the 2019 national TSA Gold Standard Security Award recipient for the highest standard of excellence and is the largest regional transit provider in the capital of California (the 5th largest economy in the world), operating over 82 bus routes (fixed-route, microtransit and dial-a-ride) , 43 miles of light rail serving 53 light rail stations and ADA paratransit services all within a 440-square-mile service area throughout Sacramento County, which includes service in the cities of Sacramento, Citrus Heights, Elk Grove, Folsom and Rancho Cordova.
+The Sacramento Regional Transit District (SacRT) is the 2021 national APTA Outstanding Public Transportation System of the Year award recipient for accomplishment and innovations in public transportation, the 2024 Women in Transportation’s Employer of the Year, the 2023, 2021 and 2020 national APTA Rail Safety Award recipient for its multi-faceted and innovative approach to reducing crime and fare evasion, and the 2022, 2019 national TSA Gold Standard Security Award recipient for the highest standard of excellence and is the largest regional transit provider in the capital of California (the 5th largest economy in the world)carrying over 90% of riders in the 6‐county megaregion that serves the heart of California’s capital, operating 37 fixed routes, 23 commuter routes, 16 seasonal routes in addition to nine SacRT Flex ride-share service zones, ADA paratransit service (SacRT GO), and 44 miles of light rail that covers a 440 square‐mile service area throughout Sacramento County, which includes services in the cities of Sacramento, Citrus Heights, Elk Grove, Folsom and Rancho Cordova.

 SacRT is committed to operating a world-class transit system with state-of-the-art service.
 Buses and light rail trains operate 365 days a year.
 Buses operate daily from 5 a.m. to 11 p.m. every 12 to 60 minutes, depending on the route.
 Light rail trains begin operation at 4 a.m. with service every 15 minutes during the day and every 30 minutes in the evening.
 Blue Line and Gold Line trains operate until 12:30 a.m.
 Green Line trains operate every 30 minutes, Monday through Friday, from approximately 6 a.m. to 8:30 p.m.
 Annual ridership was approximately 23 million passengers in FY 2020 (pre-pandemic).